Overview of Policies

 “We’re not here because you can’t write; we’re here because you do!"

 The Writing Studio is located in Beaman Library 141 (the Academic Success Center) for students to receive valuable one-on-one assistance with their writing.
-Conferences are available by walk-in or appointment (966-6301 or visit the ASC if the studio isn’t open); don’t wait until the last minute to seek their help!
+Conferences are available by appointment; don’t wait until the last minute to seek their help!

 In order to receive three points extra credit (per visit up to two per essay) for attending the Writing Studio, you must write a brief narrative paragraph (per visit) about your experience (i.e. what you discussed, what you learned, how your writing changed after the session).
 I will accept these paragraphs on the day your essay is due.